‘For this is June’s great gala-day!

 Of Ceres men frae Bannockburn!’

 It is said that Sir Robert Keith, Great Marischal of Scotland, instructed the men of Ceres in the use of the bow, prior to the Battle of Bannockburn in 1314.
 This instruction apparently took place upon the village green now known as the Bow Butts.
 It is upon this green that the annual village games are held, since the charter to hold a market was given, it is said, to the people of the village by Robert Bruce himself, in celebration of the victorious return to Ceres of the men who fought at Bannockburn.
-No other Highland Games can claim the continuous history of the Ceres Games, which, despite the disapproval of the 16th Century kirk, have continued without interruption since 1314, except during the periods of the Act of Proconscription (1746-1782) which followed Bonnie Prince Charlie's rebellion and the Great War years.
+No other Highland Games can claim the continuous history of the Ceres Games, which, despite the disapproval of the 16th Century kirk, have continued without interruption since 1314, except during the periods of the Act of Proconscription (1746-1782) which followed Bonnie Prince Charlie's rebellion, the Great War years and latterly in 2020 when COVID struck.
 They were originally always held on the 24th of June each year, the anniversary of the battle, but it has recently become more convenient to hold them on the last Saturday of June.

 Whilst Highland Games, as we know them, only came into being in the early 19th Century, there are a few snippets down the years that describe events at these early gatherings.
 It is said that King Malcolm III of Scotland, in the 11th century, summoned contestants to a foot race to the summit of Craig Choinnich (overlooking Braemar).
 King Malcolm created this foot race in order to find the fastest runner in the land to be his royal messenger.
 Some have seen this apocryphal event to be the origin of today's modern Highland games.
 According to a German reference quoted in Redmond, at the Ceres games in 1332, "a heavy rock was fetched from the bed of a mountain stream, and the hammer was a huge club with an iron head."
 Maybe the “heavy rock” was the first Ceres Stane, though sadly not the one we have now which was produced in the early 20th Century.
 Any form of gatherings were prohibited by the Act of Proscription in 1746 which followed the unsuccessful rebellion of 1745.
 This act outlawed Scottish customs, dress and gatherings.
 One must assume the Ceres market was kept as such without any sporting events.
 The act was appealed in 1782, whereupon Highland games began to be revived.
 The revival was greatly accelerated in 1822 by the appearance of King George IV in Edinburgh dressed in Scottish garb.
 This event started a fad for all things Scottish, and many of the things regarded as "traditional' at the Scottish games of this period, including the vast majority of tartan patterns.